-In the Exec field of the .desktop file include any arguments that are required to run the screensaver theme on the whole screen, rather than in a window.
-For example, some legacy screensaver theme engines may require you to include the -root option to display the screensaver display on the whole screen.
+To add a new screensaver display, copy the executable file for the display to the directory where the displays are located.
+Add the command for the screensaver display to the XScreenSaver file or the \$HOME/.xscreensaver file.
+Include any arguments that are required to run the screensaver display on the whole screen, rather than in a window.
+For example, you might want to include the -root option to display the screensaver display on the whole screen.